Archive | improve your vision RSS feed for this section

 Tip #41 Visualization – Sports prep for a team.
 Improve your vision!

 Sports preparation starts with working on your own personal preparation.
 If you play on a team, next is to bring yourself—strong, powerful, and confident—to the team.
-If you’re a coach, the next exercise is […]
+If you’re a coach, the next exercise is an example of using visualization with the team.
+Coach: Think of a time when you and the team played a big match: when you were […]

 Read full story Comments { 0 }